 Security and User Experience

-Security is important to any organization, but you need to strike a balance between security and user experience.
-On one hand, you may have a very secure environment that is very difficult for users to use.
-On the other hand, your environment may be so user-friendly that access control is not as strict.
-The other sections in this virtual handbook cover security features in detail, but the purpose of this article is to give a general overview of the security options available to you and to get you thinking about common security concerns in XenMobile.
+Security is important to any organization, but you need to achieve a balance between security and user experience.
+For example, you might have a highly secured environment that is difficult for users to use.
+Or, your environment might be so user-friendly that access control is not as strict.
+The other sections in this virtual handbook cover security features in detail.
+The purpose of this article is to give a general overview of common security concerns and the security options available in XenMobile.

 Here are some key considerations to keep in mind for each use case: